Knifa/knifa.github.io/_posts/2020-06-06-circular-dma-stm32-ws2812b.md

     uint32_t grb_i = grb_offset + (i / LED_BPP);

     if (grb_i >= LED_COUNT) {
-      // Pad anything outside of the BRG buffer range with resets (0% duty). buffer[i] = DUTY_RESET;
+      // Pad anything outside of the GRB buffer range with resets (0% duty). buffer[i] = DUTY_RESET;
     } else {
       // Since the LEDs expect MSB-first, we need to do some fiddling to fire